Top UN court orders Israel to halt military offensive in Rafah; Israel is unlikely to comply

 The court ordered Israel to keep the Rafah crossing open, saying "the humanitarian situation is now to be characterized as disastrous.”

+He said South Africa would ask the U.N.
+Security Council to try to enforce a part of the ruling that would allow independent investigators into Gaza to investigate if there had been genocide.

-The court’s order “underlines the gravity of the situation facing Palestinians in Gaza, who have for months endured the blocking of basic services and humanitarian aid amid continued fighting," said Balkees Jarrah, associate international justice director at Human Rights Watch.
-"The ICJ’s decision opens up the possibility for relief, but only if governments use their leverage, including through arms embargoes and targeted sanctions, to press Israel to urgently enforce the court’s measures.”
+Balkees Jarrah, associate international justice director at Human Rights Watch, said the court’s order “underlines the gravity of the situation facing Palestinians in Gaza, who have for months endured the blocking of basic services and humanitarian aid amid continued fighting."

+"The ICJ’s decision opens up the possibility for relief, but only if governments use their leverage, including through arms embargoes and targeted sanctions, to press Israel to urgently enforce the court’s measures,” Jarrah said.

 The cease-fire request is part of a case filed late last year, accusing Israel of committing genocide during its Gaza campaign.
 Israel vehemently denies the allegations.
 The case will take years to resolve, but South Africa wants interim orders to protect Palestinians while the legal wrangling continues.

-Note: This story was updated to correct that the International Criminal Court is not a U.N. court.